Bratz (TV series)

-Bratz (also known as Bratz: The Series) is an American CGI animated series based on the toy dolls of the same name.
-Produced by Mike Young Productions and MGA Entertainment, it aired on Fox's 4Kids TV from September 10, 2005 to October 14, 2006.
+Bratz (also known as Bratz: The Series) is an American animated television series based on the Bratz toy dolls.
+Produced by Mike Young Productions and MGA Entertainment, it aired on Fox's 4Kids TV from September 10, 2005, to October 14, 2006.
 In 2008, after a hiatus, it was renewed for season 2.
 It focuses on four female teens who run their own magazine.
-In 2021, a web series titled "Talkin' Bratz" that featured a similar CGI animation style to the original series, aired on the official Bratz TikTok page.
-Set in the same world as the original series, it saw cast members Olivia Hack and Ogie Banks reprise their roles as Cloe and Dylan, respectively.
-The voice actresses are an all-star cast featuring Hack, Soleil Moon Frye, Tia Mowry, Dionne Quan, Wendie Malick, Lacey Chabert, and Kaley Cuoco.
-From 2018-2020, the series' episodes were uploaded to the Bratz YouTube channel.